valient-newman/dfsColorButton/README.md

   TdfsColorButton v2.62

-  A Windows 95 and NT 4 style color selection button, which displays a palette of 20 color for fast selction and a button to bring up the color dialog.
+  A Windows 95 and NT 4 style color selection button, which displays a palette of 20 color for fast selection and a button to bring up the color dialog.

   credits to :
   Bradley D. Stowers